yuzhou2/swagger-doclet/README.md

       url: "apidocs/service.json"
 ```

-Note: If you are using a snapshot version then these are deployed in the sonatype snapshots repository so you will need to include this either in your settings.xml or pom.xml.
+Note: If you are using a snapshot version then these are deployed in the sonatype snapshots repository so you will either need to checkout the snapshot version and run mvn install on it or you will need to include the Sonatype Nexus Snapshots repository.
+For Maven you can put the following in either in your settings.xml or pom.xml.

 ```
 <repositories>